 The Smart Guy: Green or Black; or any member who relies more on brains and analytical skills.
-This is the second most common role for Blue and Yellow Rangers .
+This is the second most common role for Yellow Rangers .

 The Big Guy: Yellow Rangers; or any member who favors brute force and direct offense.
-Green and Black Rangers are the second most likely to play this role.
+Blue Rangers are the second most likely to play this role.